Opening your tickets is easiest when images are loaded. If images are blocked, find the link to download them at the top of the email message.

 For shows with reserved seating, seats that have been designated as appropriate for individuals with disabilities are labeled accordingly.

-Our mitigation plan begins the moment you get your ticket and ends when you have left the PAC.
-Mitigation plans change from venue to venue and from event to event.
+Mitigation efforts vary from venue to venue and from event to event.
 Please visit the event description for the show you are attending for details and specific requirements before coming to each event.

 Please stay home and take care of yourself.